oscarjes/blog/src/pages/100-days-of-code/index.md

 date: "2018-12-24T23:46:37.121Z"
 ---

+_33 day update added at the bottom of the post._

 Starting today, 24.12.2018 (🎅🏻), I’ll be doing the [100 Days of Code](https://www.100daysofcode.com/) challenge.
 It’s exactly what it sounds like: I’m committing to improving my coding skills for least 1hr a day continuously for the next 100 days.

 ### Why